authgear/authgear-server/docs/specs/saml.md

 #### <a id="4_2_2"></a> Response

-The hook is expected to return a object, which the key is the `Name` of the saml attribute, and the value is the value of the saml attribute.
+The hook is expected to return a object, which the key is the `Name` of the SAML attribute, and the value is the value of the SAML attribute.

 Here is an typescript hook example: